 The development is located south of Mikinak Road, a proposed arterial road through the Wateridge development (Figure 4).
 Squadron Crescent is a proposed local road which connects the west side of Block 15 at Mikinak Road, down to the bottom of the block and back up to Mikinak Road on the east.
 The interior lanes (Lane A-E), a total of 5, will be private lanes.
 These lanes serve as the access point to residential garages and can accommodate emergency vehicles.
 The lanes are 6.5 metres wide.
-The mews running along the central corridors of the interior blocks are 8.1m wide with a 1.8 metre walkway running north/south and accommodate interchanging pedestrian pathways, bioswales, landscaping and central gathering spaces.
+The mews running along the central corridors of the interior blocks are 10.2m wide with a 1.8 metre walkway running north/south and accommodate interchanging pedestrian pathways, bioswales, landscaping and central gathering spaces.
 These mews are available to the public.
+Connections are proposed throughout the blocks to provide multiple points of access and permeability to the entire block, community park and adjacent residential areas.